FPD Tuition Assistance

 - Factors that impact award decisions: Estimated need as determined by FAST (third-party financial needs assessment service), the total amount of available financial aid funds, and the number of applicants applying for financial aid.

 - Factors that DO NOT impact award decisions: Applicant profile (academic, extra-curricular, etc.)

 Tuition Assistance Application Process

 The Business Office will discuss the award amount with the family.
 Families have 10 days to respond with an acceptance or an appeal of the amount.
-Please note that tuition assistance applications are not reviewed until the family has applied to FPD and is accepted.
+Please note that tuition assistance applications are not reviewed until the family has applied to FPD.

 - Now: Complete your online FAST application.
 Note that there is a $45 charge for FAST to process your application, which is paid by credit card at the end of the session.